 Every applicant will meet with members of the Admissions Committee in two separate 30-minute, open-file, one-on-one interviews.
 You were invited to 24 Hours in Blue based on what we’ve reviewed in your file, so we will be preparing questions tailored to this information.
 Our hope is to engage you in an open, interesting conversation about your experiences and expand on some of the details you’ve shared.

 Why do you call the clinical experience an “untour”?

 Most schools include a tour of some kind in their interview visits, and most applicants have a preconceived idea of what to expect.
-We wanted to give you an experience beyond the standard fare of shuffling from lecture hall to lab to clinic, so we created the untour.
-In just one hour you’ll see an interesting facet of our Health System under the guidance of one of our faculty, featuring an exclusive peek into the life of a physician and possibly even a hands-on skills training session in a clinical simulation lab.
+We wanted to give you an experience beyond the standard fare of shuffling from lecture hall to lab to clinic, so we created the untour where you’ll get a more in-depth experience around one interesting facet of our hospital as well as a hands-on training session.

 How else should I prepare for my 24 Hours in Blue?

 Above all, be yourself.
 Be prepared to communicate your passions, your hopes and what resources you think you will need achieve them.
 We want you to get to know us, feel at home while you do, and figure out if Michigan is the type of place to help you accomplish your goals in med school and beyond.

 Here are some additional tips to keep in mind to help you feel most at ease during your 24 Hours in Blue:

 - Dress in professional business attire.